Biden announces hundreds of millions in new security aid for Ukraine following Zelensky's speech - KESQ

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Zachary Cohen, Natasha Bertrand, Jeremy Herb and Katie Bo Lillis contributed to this report.
+CNN’s MJ Lee, Oren Liebermann, Zachary Cohen, Natasha Bertrand, Jeremy Herb, Katie Bo Lillis, Sam Fossum, Donald Judd and Betsy Klein contributed to this report.

 Comments

-Note: This story has been updated with additional reporting on Wednesday.